dondongwon/LPMDataset/preprocessing/README.md

 We use `ASR.py` to collect Google ASR transcriptons to be used for our dataset.
 Please note that this is a paid service and you can find more information regarding the pricing [here](https://cloud.google.com/speech-to-text/pricing).
 After downloading the videos, you need to extract the FLAC audio from the vidoe, which can be done directly from the youtube-dl script or post-hoc by using FFMPEG.
 Our script takes in a directory path, and a bucket_name from your Google Account.
 It uploads the audio file on-the-fly transcribes it, saves it into your directory and deletes it afterwards.

 ### Scene Detect (aka Slide Segmentation)
 We use the provided MTurk `mturk_slide_seg.html` to collect slide end segments.
 For a screenshot, please check the appendix of the main paper.
-Here you need to feed a csv with links to images, which we recommend saving directly onto a AWS server.
+Here you need to feed a csv with links to videos, which we recommend saving directly onto a AWS server.
 We provide detailed instructions, as well as links to our instruction video.
 You can also find it [here](https://youtu.be/LEKoAzU_kjM).
 We highly recommend the user to preview the content in MTurk Sandbox.

 ### Extract Trace
 We extract the mouse traces in `get_traces.py` by looking at the segmented videos and calculating the pixel-wise difference between frame.
 For each segmented slide, the background is static and the only object that is moving is the pointer.
 If there is any movement, we consider that as the pointer location.